MicrochipTech/unicens-linux-daemon/cfg/README.md

 	 - A value of 0 means that it shall be routed to begin of the TDM stream.
 	 - This value must be smaller than the attribute BytesPerFrame of the \<SyncConnection> tag
  - Bandwidth
-	 - This attribute was already marked as mandatory in (5.4).
+	 - This attribute was already marked as mandatory in (See 5.4).
 But in the Combiner context it is also used to define indirect the end position inside of the combined TDM stream:
 *End = Bandwidth + Offset*

 Each \<NetworkSocket> forms with those two information a block inside the TDM stream.
-The integrator must ensure that the blocks are not overlapping it each other.
+The integrator must ensure that the blocks are not overlapping each other.

 An example, routing three mono microphones to a head unit using a Combiner: